Nissan Sunny: Datsun 210 (1979)

 The 210 was available in North America as a two- or four-door sedan, a five-door wagon (the sloping fastback style), or as a three-door hatchback coupé.
-At the time of introduction all models, excepting the wagon with the automatic transmission, received the carryover 1.4 liter A14 engine with 65 hp.
+At the time of introduction all models, excepting the wagon with the automatic transmission, received the carryover 1.4 litre A14 engine with 65 hp.
 The automatic wagon (soon all wagons) received the somewhat larger A15 engine with 67 hp.

 New for 1981, the special "210 MPG" model was a small-port A14 (losing three horsepower in the process) with five-speed overdrive transmission and achieved 40 mpgus per US standards.
 For 1981, this was the only 1.4 available.
 All other versions excepting the standard 1.2 received the larger 1.5.
 Even the most powerful 1.5-litre option produced only 65 hp, being strangled by the required desmogging equipment.
 The smallest 1.2 was only available as a four-speed, two-door sedan with very basic equipment.
 The 1.2 Standard was only available with a four-speed manual transmission and produces 56 hp.

 The 210 continued to be available until April 1982, when it was replaced by the Sentra, a rebadged version of the B11 Sunny.